May 10, 2022

 - The second way of understanding chronic pain is as a “Diagnosis” developed by the late Dr. John Sarno who named this diagnosis Tension Myoneural syndrome or TMS.
 He wrote four books on this topic describing all the conditions that fall under this diagnosis from back pain to fibromyalgia, and even irritable bowel syndrome.
 Dr. Sarno stated that our brains sometimes protect us from fully experiencing certain uncomfortable emotions such as anger or fear.
 However, these emotions don’t just disappear, they linger in our unconscious mind until they are somehow triggered and end up expressing themselves as physical pain.
 The emotions show up as physical pain because the brain appears to prefer this as a kinder experience for us than emotional agony.
 The brain creates these pain signals by restricting blood flow to various parts of your body, often times to areas of old injuries.
 This can affect absolutely any kind of tissue including muscles and nerves and can show up as anything from a muscle ache to shooting electric kinds of pains.

 Your first step is to test your knowledge about chronic pain.
-Please complete the quiz below by answering true or false for each question.
-Stay Tuned!
-We will be posting answers to these questions and further resources next week.
+Please complete this quiz by answering true or false for each question.